iamrutvik/laravel-api-seed-boilerplate/readme.md

 To make the directory structure more API development friendly, I have modified the structure to /resources/views/emails/auth/password.php.
 Thus you can manage all modules' mails in emails directory, module wise.
 Though you can configure and change the view path in config/auth.php by setting "email" key.
 The view file only utilized $token which will be used to reset password using reset() route.
 Check /resources/views/emails/auth/password.php file for more details.

-### A Separate File for Routes

-You can specify your routes in the `api_routes.php` file, that will be automatically loaded.
-In this file you will find many examples of routes.

 ### Secrets Generation